 In reflection I have found the experience of working with clients with schizophrenia rewarding and challenge.
 It has provided me with a clinical understanding of ‘metabolic vulnerability’.
 Along the way, it is the stories and experiences of small changes to lifestyle changes (e.g. replacing two litres of coke a day, to a can a day) that may make a difference.

 It is my privilege to observe the continuity of a highly specialised, dedicated team that provides a common space for these clients, and who can monitor and guide in a supportive and non-judgemental way.
 It is the raising of awareness of the bidirectional relationship between physical health and mental stability that strengthens a recovery model.
 For my part the most important interventions have been the collaboration and advocacy for the clozapine team, and the clients that they serve.

 [show_more more=”Show References” less=”Hide References” align=”center” color=”#808080″]

-Dr Michelle Woods' education and expertise as a Nurse Practitioner started in the United States working in Primary Care and Endocrinology practices.
-She has been certified both in the USA and Australia as a Diabetes Educator.
-Michelle’s clinical background is; as a Nurse Practitioner is in Adult /Geriatric Health.
-Her current practice is with the Royal Hobart Hospital Diabetes Centre and has a clinical management focus in complex care.
+Michelle Woods completed her Doctorate of Nursing and Master of Science Nursing (Nurse Practitioner) at the University of Colorado with an emphasis in adult primary health care.
+Her expertise as a Nurse Practitioner started in the United States, working in primary care and endocrinology practices.
+She has been certified both in the USA and Australia as a diabetes educator.
+Her current practice is with the Royal Hobart Hospital Diabetes Centre.
+She has a clinical management focus in complex care.
+See Educator Profile